kgunel/wANMS/README.md

 # wANMS
 This repository hosts the implementation of Accelerated Adaptive Nelder–Mead Simplex Method using Weighted Centroids (wANMS).
+Furthermore the demos of classical Nelder-Mead Simplex optimization algorithm and the wANMS on 2-dimensional Rastrigin's function have been accessed under the subfolder https://github.com/kgunel/wANMS/demos.

 Copyright (c) 2021, Korhan Gunel